 Section One: Project Description

-A short description (two to four pages) of the manuscript you plan to complete.
+A short description (500 words) of the manuscript you plan to complete.
 If your project is a novel, you might describe the cast of characters and succinctly summarize the plot.
 If you plan to use a particular narrative structure (for example a frame story), you may discuss it here.
 Explain also the major themes you plan to explore in your work.